dgkanatsios/CKAD-exercises/c.pod_design.md

 ## Deployments

-kubernetes.io > Documentation > Concepts > Workloads > Controllers > [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment)
+kubernetes.io > Documentation > Concepts > Workloads > Workload Resources > [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment)

 ### Create a deployment with image nginx:1.18.0, called nginx, having 2 replicas, defining port 80 as the port that this container exposes (don't create a service for this deployment)